asveikau/dns/README.md

     $ git submodule update --init
     $ make                             # or "gmake" on some platforms, like BSD

+On Windows, you may also need to:

+    $ cd submodules/sqlitewrapper ; git submodule update --init

 On Unix, the project builds with g++ 8.0 or higher (7 and earlier won't work!) or clang++.